 The best thing to do is to have an open discussion with your practice, you can give your reasons why you want to stay with your GP.
-Honesty is the best policy with these situations and they may be willing to help you, especially if you have long-term mental or physical health issues.
+Honesty is the best policy in these situations and they may be willing to help you, especially if you have long-term mental or physical health issues.

-Moving house can be very stressful, and your GP will understand that so they may even be willing to let you stay with them on a short term basis.
+Moving house can be very stressful, and your GP will understand that so they may even be willing to let you stay with them on a short-term basis.

 Remaining with your GP will depend on effective communication and the same can be said about an effective house move.
 Contact our removals experts today at Brycelands Removals and Storage and our removals experts can help you plan for your move.